fyfoodie/STQD6324-ASGNMT1/README.md

-# STQD6324-ASGNMT1

-# Uncovering Drug Overdose Mortality Trends for Public Actions

 This project explores the patterns of drug overdose deaths in the U.S. from 1999 to 2023 using open-source mortality data from the CDC.

-The goal is to uncover which **age groups**, **genders**, and **drug types** are most affected — and how these patterns have shifted over time — to support more focused public health interventions.
+The goal is to uncover which age groups, genders, and drug types are most affected — and how these patterns have shifted over time — to support more focused public health interventions.

 ---